royalapplications/docs/src/products/royalts/advanced/import.md

 Azure Virtual Desktop `.rdpw` files can include ARM gateway transport, Microsoft Entra authentication, load-balance information, and RemoteApp configuration.
 Royal TS imports these settings and assigns the Remote Desktop (FreeRDP) plugin to ARM-based connections.

+CyberArk Secure Infrastructure Access (SIA) `.rdp` files can use Remote Desktop Gateway Pluggable Authentication and Authorization (PAA).
+Royal TS imports the `gatewayaccesstoken` property and assigns the Remote Desktop (FreeRDP) plugin when it is available.
+If the imported access token is empty, open the connection's **Remote Desktop Gateway** properties and enter the value required by the gateway provider.
+For CyberArk SIA, enter `secureaccess` as both the gateway username and **Access Token**.

 ### Import and immediately connect to Remote Desktop Files

 During setup, you can choose to create a file association for .rdp files.
 Double-clicking or opening an .rdp file in Windows will open and connect to the remote desktop in Royal TS.